 If your granola is golden and lightly toasted, remove from oven.
 If it's not (and mine wasn't), raise the temperature to 350F and cook for another 5-7 minutes, until golden.

 Remove from oven.
 Sprinkle dried cherries on top and mix in.
 Spread granola back out, evenly, onto baking sheet.
 Press down gently, so that granola is in one big piece.
-Allow to cool to room temperature.
+Allow to cool to room temperature, about 30 minutes.

 Break into pieces.
 Toss with chopped chocolate.